anreitersimon/Medbrain-Tutorial/STEP6-4.md

 ```

-These methods should be implemented as follows
+These methods should be implemented as follows:

 ```swift
 override func numberOfSectionsInTableView(tableView: UITableView) -> Int {